 Double-click on the field you’d like to edit to view the Text Field Properties dialog box.

-In the Text section, the Font Size can be changed using the pop-up menu or typing in the point size you’d like to use by selecting the Appearance tab.
+Select the Appearance tab.
+In the Text section, change the Font Size using the pop-up menu or type in the point size you’d like to use.

 Click Close in the bottom right corner of the Appearance window.